pablopunk/colortest/README.md

 ## License

-The script original code can be found [here](https://unix.stackexchange.com/a/213471)
+The original code can be found [here](https://unix.stackexchange.com/a/213471)

 ## Author